Aircloak/aircloak/slate/source/index.md

 }
 ```

-This endpoint retrieves all tasks for the authenticated analyst.
+The API return value is a list of all tasks for the authenticated analyst.

-### HTTP Request

-`GET /api/tasks`
+For the use of error codes in the Cloak API, please consult the [Errors](#errors) section.

 ## Get results for a specific task